DOI-ONRR/blog-nrrd/src/pages/plain-language/index.md

 date: "2023-03-09"
 ---

-If you are a regular reader of our blog, you might already know that we recently completed a redesign of [onrr.gov](https://onrr.gov/){target="_blank"}.
+If you are a regular reader of our blog, you might already know that we recently completed a redesign of <a href="https://onrr.gov/" target="_blank">onrr.gov</a>.
 This redesign included an update of the user interface.
 In addition, we focused on writing [accessible](https://blog-nrrd.doi.gov/four-part-hybrid-testing/) content in accordance to the [Plain Writing Act of 2010](https://www.plainlanguage.gov/law/).
 This blog post outlines the efforts we took to rewrite [onrr.gov](https://onrr.gov/) in plain language, as well as how we coordinated with content owners.
 We hope that other agencies can apply our strategies and lessons learned to their own websites.

 ## Recieving a new product